After US Open loss, Murray calls Tsitsipas breaks 'nonsense' | Sports-Games

 Told of Murray's displeasure, the just-turned-23 Tsitsipas said: "If there's something that he has to tell me, we should speak, the two of us, to kind of understand what went wrong.
 I don't think I broke any rules."
 The whole thing lent some intrigue to the proceedings as the year's last Grand Slam tournament got underway with fans in the stands at full capacity — the combined attendance for the day and night sessions was 53,783 — a year after all spectators were banned because of the coronavirus pandemic.

-With exits for Murray and 2014 champion Marin Cilic, who stopped playing because of an injury in the fifth set against Philipp Kohlschreiber, the only man left in the draw after Day One with even one Grand Slam title is No. 1 Novak Djokovic.
+"When we didn't have a crowd," reigning champion Naomi Osaka said after beating Marie Bouzkova 6-4, 6-1 at night, ''I know it felt quite lonely for me."
+That was Osaka's first Grand Slam match since she pulled out of the French Open in late May for a mental health break.
+She played rather well, compiling a 34-10 edge in total winners and saving all eight break points Bouzkova earned.
+With exits for Murray and 2014 champion Marin Cilic, who stopped playing because of an injury in the fifth set against Philipp Kohlschreiber, the only man left in the draw with even one Grand Slam title is No. 1, Novak Djokovic.

 He will debut Tuesday night as he tries to break a tie for the men's mark of 20 majors with Roger Federer and Rafael Nadal and become the first man since Rod Laver in 1969 to complete a calendar-year Grand Slam.

-Monday night’s schedule in Ashe included No. 2 Daniil Medevev and two-time U.S. Open champion Naomi Osaka.
-She was set to make her return to Slam action after pulling out of the French Open for a mental health break.
+The last match on the Day One schedule didn't get going until after 11 p.m. and ended after 1 a.m.
+Tuesday, with No. 2 Daniil Medvedev, a two-time major finalist, overwhelming Richard Gasquet 6-4, 6-3, 6-1.

-Earlier Monday, there were victories for 2017 champion Sloane Stephens, who edged Madison Keys 6-3, 1-6, 7-6 (7) in a rematch of their final four years ago; multiple Grand Slam title winners and former No. 1s Angelique Kerber, Simona Halep and Garbiñe Muguruza; 2020 runner-up Victoria Azarenka and 17-year-old American Coco Gauff.
+Far earlier, there were victories Monday for 2017 champion Sloane Stephens, who edged Madison Keys 6-3, 1-6, 7-6 (7) in a rematch of their final four years ago; multiple Grand Slam title winners and former No. 1s Angelique Kerber, Simona Halep and Garbiñe Muguruza; 2020 runner-up Victoria Azarenka and 17-year-old American Coco Gauff.

 Given his age and health history, it was remarkable that Murray was out there at all, let alone coming close to becoming, at No. 112 this week, the lowest-ranked man to upset an opponent in the top three at the U.S. Open since the computerized ATP rankings began in 1973.